 We now give some examples to illustrate our definitions.
 In the context of the tourism domain we all have for example the knowledge that things like a hotel, an apartment, a car, a bike, a trip or an excursion can be booked.
 Furthermore, we know that we can rent a car, a bike or an apartment.
-Moreover, we can drive a car or a bike, but only ride a bike1.
+Moreover, we can drive a car or a bike, but only ride a bike3.
 In addition, we know that we can join an excursion or a trip.
-We can now represent the formal context corresponding to this knowledge as a matrix (see Table 1).
-The lattice produced by FCA is depicted in Figure 1 (left)2.
-It can be transformed into a special type of concept hierarchy as shown in Figure 1 (right) by removing the bottom element, introducing an ontological concept for each formal concept (named with the intent) and introducing a subconcept for each element in the extent of the formal concept in question.
-Finally, as FCA typically produces a high number of concepts, we compress the resulting hierarchy of ontological concepts by removing any inner node whose extension in terms of leave nodes subsumed is the same as the one of its child.
-In particular for the hierarchy in figure 1 (right) we would remove the rideable concept.
+We can now represent the formal context corresponding to this knowledge as formal context (see Table 1).
+The lattice produced by FCA is depicted in Figure 2 (left)4.
+It can be transformed into a special type of concept hierarchy as shown in Figure 2 (right) by removing the bottom element, introducing an ontological concept for each formal concept (named with the intent) and introducing a subconcept for each element in the extent of the formal concept in question.